 Nena Fidalgo López (@nenavonflow_) thinks of herself as a queen of extremes — passionate about tattoos, “out-of-the-flock” fashion and her young family in near equal measure.
 Her affections show through in clear, cuddly portraits of her husband and young son alongside skin-friendly selfies showcasing her customized clothing designs and her favorite tattoos.
 “I could walk naked, but not without tattoos,” says the 35-year-old entrepreneur from Galicia, Spain.

 But when it comes to defining her priorities, Nena doesn’t hesitate: “My family is the first and most important thing in my life.
 They are my everyday, my absolute happiness.
 My son … ufff!
 I can’t even express with words what it’s meant to bring him to the world,” she says before adding, “In a way, he is making us better human beings.”

 Weekend Hashtag Project is a series featuring designated themes and hashtags chosen by Instagram’s Community Team.
 For a chance to be featured on the Instagram blog, follow @instagram and look for a post announcing the weekend’s project every Friday.

-This weekend’s prompt was #WHPholdstill, which asked participants to take creative videos while holding their camera completely still in order to capture the motion in a set frame.
+This weekend’s prompt was #WHPimperfections, which asked participants to photograph imperfections in their surroundings to show how mistakes and flaws can in fact be photographed in a beautiful way.
 Every Monday we feature some of our favorite submissions from the project, but be sure to check out the rest here.

-To see more of Carl’s highline views, follow @carlmarrs on Instagram.
+To see more of Diana’s photography, follow @markosian on Instagram.